-- Additional careers appointments to bursary holders - contact Careers for more information
+- Additional careers appointments to bursary holders - contact Careers for more information.

-- Regular News and information on skills sessions and external events/programmes specifically targeting students from non-traditional backgrounds
+- Regular News and information on skills sessions and external events/programmes specifically targeting students from non-traditional backgrounds.

-- Information about groups/employers running specific internship programmes or employability sessions on MyFuture
+- Information about groups/employers running specific internship programmes or employability sessions on MyFuture.

 Other sources of support

-- Social Mobility Foundation: a charity working to improve the social mobility of young people from low income backgrounds
+- Social Mobility Foundation - a charity working to improve the social mobility of young people from low income backgrounds.

-- The Sutton Trust: a foundation that seeks to improve social mobility through programmes, research and policy centred on education
+- The Sutton Trust - a foundation that seeks to improve social mobility through programmes, research and policy centred on education.

-If you have any financial concerns about doing a placement or possibly an internship, then speak to a Careers Adviser or contact Student Money Advice in Student Services.
+If you have any financial concerns about doing a placement or possibly an internship, then speak to a Careers Consultant or contact Student Money Advice in Student Services.
 Go to the Student Money Advice website.

 The University has more advice on funding during an unpaid placement.
 See planning your finances for your placement year.

 There is also the Discretionary Internship Bursary for work experience taken outside of a normal placement year.
-Find out about more about the Discretionary Internship Bursary.
+Find out more about the Discretionary Internship Bursary.

 Employers and work experience

-Some of these can be found by searching the opportunities tab in Myfuture using the key word 'social mobility'.
+Some of these can be found by searching the opportunities tab in MyFuture using the keyword 'social mobility'.
 Or by choosing 'equality and diversity' as the type of opportunity.
 Go to MyFuture.